Prazu2511/SriLankan_Economic_Crisis_Analysis/README.md

 ### 6. Regression Models:

-- As multicollinearity exists, Lasso and Ridge Regression models are used.
+- As multicollinearity exists, Lasso and Ridge Regularization models are used.
+  **6.1 Linear Regression model:**
+  - Performed Linear Regression on the attributes to understand the relationship between the features.
+  - Used Standard Scaler to normalize the values.

-**6.1 Lasso Regression:**
+**6.2 Lasso Regularization:**
-- Performed Lasso Regression, which adds an L1 penalty to reduce less important feature coefficients to zero, effectively performing feature selection.
+- Performed Lasso Regularization, which adds an L1 penalty to reduce less important feature coefficients to zero, effectively performing feature selection.
 - Hyperparameter alpha was tuned for optimal performance.

-**6.2 Ridge Regression:**
+**6.3 Ridge Regularization:**
-- Performed Ridge Regression, which adds an L2 penalty to shrink feature coefficients, reducing multicollinearity and overfitting.
+- Performed Ridge Regularization, which adds an L2 penalty to shrink feature coefficients, reducing multicollinearity and overfitting.
 - Hyperparameter alpha was tuned similarly to Lasso.

 ### 7. Evaluation Metrics Calculation: